omo50/Nostalgic-Tweaks-Renewed/README.md

 ### Will there be any backport to version 1.x.x?

-Not for Nostalgic Tweaks.
+Not for Nostalgic Tweaks Renewed.
 Use Adrenix's previous mod **[OSECA](https://www.curseforge.com/minecraft/mc-mods/old-swing)**, for versions 1.12, 1.16, and 1.17.

 ### I ran into an issue running this mod.